How Much Does a Wedding in Serbia Cost? (Guide for Expats, in EUR)

 - What currency do vendors use?

 - Prices in Serbia are usually quoted in Serbian dinars (RSD), though many wedding vendors also quote in euros.
+Serbia does not use the euro, so expect to settle at least some invoices in dinars.
 Our budget calculator works in euros so it's easy to plan in a currency you know.